 How does technology affect supply chain management?

-Technology impacts speed, accuracy, and efficiency within the supply chain.
+Technology impacts velocity, accuracy, and efficiency within the supply chain.
 By implementing new technology, supply chain managers are able to use more data, automation, and other tools to make decisions faster, forecast demand more accurately, and prepare for unexpected events throughout the supply chain.

 What is the most impactful technology coming to the supply chain?

 For ecommerce supply chains, advancements in artificial intelligence and machine learning are the most impactful technology, as both provide solutions to some of the industry’s most complex problems.
-Some of the solutions increasing inventory accuracy, improving inventory forecasting, and optimizing distribution networks.
+Some of the solutions are increasing inventory accuracy, improving inventory forecasting, and optimizing distribution networks.